biolab/orange2/docs/reference/rst/Orange.feature.scoring.rst

       If the quality cannot be scored, return :obj:`Score.Rejected`.
     :rtype: float or :obj:`Score.Rejected`.

-The code below scores the same feature with :obj:`GainRatio` using different calls.
+The code demonstrates using the different call signatures by computing the score of the same feature with :obj:`GainRatio`.

 .. literalinclude:: code/scoring-calls.py
     :lines: 7-